Codecademy/docs/content/dart/concepts/loops/loops.md

 Dart supports the following types of loops:

 ## for Loop
-The "for" loop is used when we know how many times a block of code will execute.
-It is similar to the C, C++ or Java "for" loop.
+The `for` loop is utilized when the number of iterations for a block of code is predetermined.
+It shares similarities with the `for` loop syntax in languages such as C, C++, or Java.

 #### Syntax